-- The main sources of traffic to eCommerce sites: organic, e-mail and PPC.
+- The main sources of traffic to eCommerce sites: organic, e-mail, and PPC.

 Increase eCommerce Store Sales

 As a whole, I would say that most of the courses I took as part of my economics degree in Tel Aviv University were superfluous or out of touch with reality, except for one course that I felt was really to the point and which I thoroughly enjoyed – a Behavioral Economics course.
 Yes, Dan Ariely and all that hype around rational decisions, and so forth.
-This opened me up to a world of understanding of the users and trying to figure out what triggers the ‘electric currents’ that go through their brain when they carry out an action or a decision of one kind or another.
+This opened me up to a world of understanding of the users and figuring out what triggers the ‘electric currents’ that go through their brains when they carry out an action or a decision of one kind or another.

-Recommended: Apart from Dan Ariely’s book, I also recommend reading the book Hooked by Nir Eyal, about how to form a habit out of the use of your product, and what drives people to get fixated on one product rather than another.
+Recommended: Apart from Dan Ariely’s book, I also recommend reading the book Hooked by Nir Eyal, about how to form a habit out of the use of your product and what drives people to get fixated on one product rather than another.
 In this article, I talk about five proven psychological principles that influence the decisions of surfers when buying online: